 Search Video Library (33 Assets Found)

-These easy-to-use cards provide a simple model (C.O.A.C.H.) along with thought-provoking questions on effectively coaching others in the workplace and beyond.
-These cards are great for a quick training reminder, mentor support or conversation starter.
+Introduce managers' responsibilities related to recruiting and hiring practices.
+These easy-to-use cards provide a simple model (R.E.C.R.U.I.T.) along with thought-provoking questions on effectively recruiting with diversity in mind.
+These cards are great for a quick training reminder, reinforcement or as a conversation starter.